The Leghorn Cottage

 Each piece is labeled and the instructions were written by us =) We are here and happy to assist in any way that we can.
 There are a ton of coops out there but VERY few that are thought out to the extent the Leghorn Cottage has been and even fewer that are built as well as the Leghorn Cottage is built!
 It will arrive in two boxes!
 You will need a power screw driver and an hour.
 We pre-drill the holes for you.
 In addition all of the heavy gauge wire is preinstalled on the panels etc. You will be pleasantly surprised by how easy it will be to assemble!

-- Top Quality Construction: heavy gauge hardware, wire mesh, flashing above nesting boxes, heavy sliding plastic poop trey (metal over time runs with the strength of chicken poop), acrylic sliding window, support under nesting boxes!
+- Top Quality Construction: heavy gauge hardware, wire mesh, flashing above nesting boxes, heavy sliding poop tray, acrylic sliding window, support under nesting boxes!

 - Well Engineered: VERY SOLID with support under the nesting box, diagonal wood supports on all panels.